ukayani/cloud-init-example/README.md

 The reason init was replaced is because it runs child processes in sequential order thereby increasing the time it takes for the system to boot.
 New alternative such as `upstart` is an event-based init system that can asynchronously run processes.

-With `upstart` you can have processes be started when certain events are fired, such as another process starting or stopping
+With `upstart` you can have processes started when certain events are fired, such as another process starting or stopping

 ## `/etc/init`